Malice aforethought: Legal history

 Malice aforethought was not an element of murder in early medieval English law cases.
 Both self-defence killings and death by misadventure were treated as murder by juries.
 Although pardons for self-defence became common after the Statute of Gloucester was passed in 1278, the jury in a 14th-century case still found that a self-defence killing was felonious.

 In the 12th century, any death by misadventure without a "presentment of Englishry" was sufficient for a jury finding of murder, even in cases where there was no suspect and the victim's identity is unknown.
-The murder fine was levied in these cases under the Laws of Henry until 1267, when the fine for death by misadventure was abolished by the Statute of Marlborough during the baronial reform movement.
-The primary meaning of murdurum continued to be murder fine until the fine was abolished by the Engleschrie Act of 1340.
+The murder fine was levied in these cases under the Laws of Henry I until 1267, when the fine for death by misadventure was abolished by the Statute of Marlborough during the baronial reform movement.
+The primary meaning of murdurum continued to be murder fine until the fine was abolished by the Engleschrie Act 1340 (14 Edw.
+3 Stat.
+1. c.
+4).

 The first statutory mention of malice aforethought dates to the reign of Richard II in 1389.
 In 1390, Parliament defined murder as "death of a man slain by await, assault, or mallice prepensed".
 Henceforth, juries were instructed to consider whether a felony had been committed with malice aforethought.
-A 1403 jury instruction recorded in a 16th-century manuscript written by Edward Stillingfleet reads: "Also you will inquire about all sorts of homicides both of those who lie in wait through malice aforethought [par malice devant pourpense] in the peace of homes and other places [and who] murder people and of those who slay men through a hot-blooded mêlée [chaude melle]".
+A 1403 jury instruction recorded in a 16th-century manuscript written by Edward Stillingfleet reads:

 Some scholars have identified concepts from Anglo-Saxon law as the origin for malice aforethought, but the connection is disputed.
-The Anglo Saxon legal concept of forsteal included lying in wait and ambush, but it remains unclear whether or not premeditation or intent were requirements for murder during this early period.
+The Anglo-Saxon legal concept of forsteal included lying in wait and ambush, but it remains unclear whether or not premeditation or intent were requirements for murder during this early period.
 It has been argued that forsteal became agwait purpense in medieval English law, which was also called agwait premeditatus in Latin.

 In 1552, malice aforethought is applied as a requirement for murder in Thomas Buckler's Case.
-Malice aforethought emerges as an ill-defined concept from the writings of Blackstone, Joseph Chitty and their predecessors, Matthew Hale and Edward Coke.
+Malice aforethought emerges as an ill-defined concept from the writings of Blackstone, Joseph Chitty and their predecessors, Matthew Hale, and Edward Coke.

 Distinguished from manslaughter

-After the Norman conquest, common law courts began to distinguish murders from homicides that occur during sudden brawls.
+After the Norman Conquest, common law courts began to distinguish murders from homicides that occur during sudden brawls.
 Over centuries, this distinction evolved into an early form of the doctrine of provocation that distinguishes murder from voluntary manslaughter.
 By the time the Statute of Stabbing was passed in 1604, judges had started to consider whether provocation was sufficient in "heat of the blood" cases.
 During the 17th century, this was more clearly articulated in subsequent cases and gradually developed into the common law categorical test for provocation.
 The Statute of Stabbing had removed the benefit of clergy for cases where there was a killing without provocation.